 Tours begin at 10:30 AM, 11:30 and 1 PM each day.
 Reservations are requested by calling 724-532-1935 x210.

-Admission for this special program is $7 for adults; $5 for children, seniors, & WCHS members.
+Admission for this special program is $7 per person; $5 for WCHS members.

 Child's Christmas craft activity is available for an additional $2.
 Indicate this choice when you make a reservation.